GoldsteinE/gh-blog/frameworking/README.md

   [fw-fanctrl] helps somewhat (although you can’t use it with Secure Boot because of its kinda cursed implementation), but overall it’s just a problem of “CPU heats a lot, so it needs a lot of cooling”.
 This heat also makes the bottom panel quite hot, but I’m not really bothered by this.
+  One non-obvious thing is that fans make a really high-pitched sound, which is the most annoying fan sound of any laptop I had.
+I didn’t previously consider fan sound differences to be noticeable, but they definitely are.

   [fw-fanctrl]: https://github.com/TamtamHero/fw-fanctrl/